RaenonX/OBS-Streaming-Tool/README.md

 The chrono will restart if the `Browser Source` is refreshed.

+To start counting up at the beginning, set the time with a negative value.

+For example, to start counting up from 34 mins, set the parameter as `...?m=-34`.

 | Parameter | Description | Type | Valid Values |
 | :---: |  :-------: |  :---: |  :---: |
 | `d` | Days of the time offset. | Optional | Any numeric value |